scrabbletank/farhome-rules/rulesdoc.md

 ### Expertise

 Some feats or abilities grant you expertise in a specific skill or action.
-When making a roll you have expertise in you may reroll 3 dice, taking the new values.
+When making a roll in which you have expertise, you may reroll up to 3 dice, using the new values.

 ### Attribute Saves

-Every attribute has an associated attribute save.
-Attribute saves are a measure of how resistant your character is to various effects.
-Attribute saves are almost always _reactionary_, with your character making the save in response to an action something else takes.
-For example, someone trying to shove you would make a roll against your Strength save, or dodging a trap would roll against your Dexterity save.
+Every attribute has an associated attribute save, which measures your character's resistance to various effects.
+Attribute saves are typically reactionary, requiring your character to make the save in response to actions taken by others.
+For instance, resisting a shove involves a Strength save, while dodging a trap relies on a Dexterity save.

-You cannot increase your attribute save's proficiency directly, instead it is based on the total proficiency score of all skills under that attribute.
-Your attribute save proficiency is equal to the sum of all skill profficiencies for that attribute divided by 2, rounded down.
-For example, a character with 2 acrobatics and 1 stealth proficiency would have a dexterity save proficiency of 1.
+You cannot directly increase your attribute save proficiency; instead, it is determined by the total proficiency score of all skills associated with that attribute.
+Your attribute save proficiency equals the sum of all skill proficiencies for that attribute divided by 2, rounded down.
+For example, a character with 2 proficiency in Acrobatics and 1 in Stealth would have a Dexterity save proficiency of 1.

 ### Spell Schools

 There are 3 schools of magic: arcane, occult, and divine.
-Each school uses its own proficiency score and you must be trained in the spell school before you can add to them.
+Each school uses its own proficiency score, and you must be trained in the spell school before you can increase it.
 Training can come from background feats, basic feats, or during character creation.

 ### Weapons

 Weapons are split between simple and proficient weapons.
-Simple weapons can be used by anyone and don't use their own proficiency modifier.
-Instead you use the relevant weapon proficiency.
-When using a proficient weapon that you don't have a related weapon proficiency with you add 1 terrible die to the attack roll.
+Simple weapons can be used by anyone and don't use their own proficiency modifier; instead, you use the relevant weapon proficiency.
+When using a proficient weapon without the related proficiency, you add 1 terrible die to the attack roll.

-Weapon proficiencies are split between 4 categories: One Handed, Two Handed, Ranged, and Unarmed.
-By default melee weapons and unarmed use Strength while ranged weapons use Dexterity, but this can changed based on the weapon.
-For example a weapon with the _finesse_ modifier can use Dexterity for its attribute, while weapons with _Thrown_ can use Strength when used as a ranged weapon.
+Weapon proficiencies are divided into four categories: One-Handed, Two-Handed, Ranged, and Unarmed.
+By default, melee weapons and unarmed attacks use Strength, while ranged weapons use Dexterity.
+However, this can change based on the weapon.
+For example, a weapon with the _finesse_ modifier can use Dexterity for its attribute, while weapons with _Thrown_ can use Strength when used as a ranged weapon.

 # Spells

-Spells are split into 3 schools of magic: arcane, occult, and divine.
+Spells are split into three schools of magic: arcane, occult, and divine.
 Each school handles a different type of magic and uses a different attribute for its spellcasting.
-Arcane spells use the elements and raw power to defeat their foes, using Intelligence for its attribute.
-Occult spells inflict curses and maladies to their targets and uses Willpower.
-Divine spells center around healing and empowering targets and uses Charisma.
+Arcane spells use the elements and raw power to defeat foes, relying on Intelligence.
+Occult spells inflict curses and maladies and uses Willpower.
+Divine spells focus on healing and empowering others, using Charisma.

-To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have enough mana to cast the spell.
+To cast a spell you must have the spell prepared and have enough mana to cast it.

 ### Codexes

-Very few creatures are able to innately cast magic.
-Almost everyone must prepare spells they've written into a spell book, or codex.
+Very few creatures can innately cast magic.
+Almost everyone must prepare spells they've written into a spellbook or codex.
 There is no limit on the school, level, or type of spell you can hold in your codex.
-New spells can be added to your codex by copying spells from spell scrolls or a codex.
-This process is destructive, and destroys the scroll or codex after a spell is copied.
+New spells can be added to your codex by copying spells from spell scrolls or another codex.
+This process is destructive and destroys the scroll or codex after a spell is copied.

 >**Variant Rule - Spells from Codexes**
 >
->In some games spells may be limited, or codexes a rare occurrence.
-With this variant when copying a spell from a codex, instead of destroying the codex you make an arcana check against 2 bad dice.
-On success the codex is not destroyed.
-Copying a spell removes the spell from the codex.
+>In certain games, spells might be scarce, and codices rare.
+In this variant, when copying a spell from a codex, instead of destroying the codex, you face an arcana challenge against 2 bad dice.
+Succeeding allows you to copy the spell without destroying the codex.
+Copying a spell removes it from the codex.

 ### Mana

 Casting spells of 1st level and above takes a toll on the caster.
-A character can only cast so many of these spells before needing to rest.
-Mana is a representation of your characters magical energy and how efficiently they are able to channel that energy.
-When casting a spell at 1st level or above you expend an amount of mana according to the following table:
+A character can only cast a limited number of these spells before requiring rest.
+Mana represents your character's magical energy and reflects their ability to channel that energy efficiently.
+When casting a spell of 1st level or higher, you expend mana as shown in the following table:

 | Spell Level |    Mana     |
 | :---------: | :---------: |